-The COVID-19 monies passed through the State of Michigan and the greater portion of the HEERF awards were expended in the fiscal year ended June 30, 2021.
-Almost all the remaining HERRF awards were expended in the fiscal year ended June 30, 2022 in the form of student awards or recovery of lost revenues.
+The COVID-19 monies passed through the State of Michigan and the greater portion of the HEERF awards were expended in the fiscal years ended June 30, 2021 and 2022.
+All the remaining HEERF awards were expended in the fiscal year ended June 30, 2023 in the form of student awards or recovery of lost revenues.
 For further details, refer to Note 20.